jobreu/jobreu/README.md

 ### Hi there 👋, my name is Johannes Breuer

-- 👨‍💻 I'm a senior researcher and team leader at [GESIS - Leibniz Institute for the Social Sciences](https://www.gesis.org/en/home), Department Computational Social Science
+- 👨‍💻 I'm a professor of "Digital Social Science" at the [University of Duisburg-Essen](https://www.uni-due.de/en/index.php) and head of the team "Research Data & Methods" at the [Center for Advanced Internet Studies (CAIS)](https://www.cais-research.de/en/home/)
 - 📚 My background is in (media) psychology and communication
 - 📊 My main research interests are the the uses and effects of digital media, digital trace data and computational methods, open science, and meta-science
 - ❤️ My favorite programming language is `R`